cockpit-project/bots/HACKING.md

 ## The bots themselves

 Most bots are python scripts.
-They live in this `bots/` directory.
-Shared code is in the `bots/tasks` directory.
+Shared code is in the tasks/ directory.

 ## Bots filing issues